dtwelve89/devconnector_2.0/README.md

-# devconnector
+## DevConnector

 A social network for web developers.
+Post a tech topic, share with the community, and start a discussion.

+### Summary:

-Users are able to register and then login to create their profiles.
-The platform gives developers a unique opportunity to list their experience, education, skills, and social network links.
-Showcase your work with your linked GitHub repository linked to your profile!
+This platform gives developers a unique opportunity to list their experience, education, skills, and social network links.
+Showcase your work with your linked GitHub repository linked to your profile.

-Share with the community!
-Users are able to post comments for others to see for discussion.
-Other users can reply with feedback and/or like a a post.
+### Technologies Used:

-Technologies Used: MongoDB, Express, React.JS, Node.js, Redux, Javascript, HTML, CSS, Yarn, Mongoose, Bcrypt, JSONwebtoken, Moment and Axios.
+MongoDB, Express, React.JS, Node.js, Redux, Javascript, HTML, CSS, Mongoose, Bcrypt, JSONwebtoken, Moment, and Axios.

+### Deployment:

 See the project here deployed using Heroku: https://devconnectorxii.herokuapp.com/